flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 {{"demo": "pages/components/data-grid/group-pivot/row-group-by-columns/SingleGroupingColumn.js", "bg": "inline", "defaultCodeOpen": false}}

+#### Show values for the leaf

+By default, the leaf nodes don't render anything for their grouping cell.

+If you want to display some value, you can provide a `leafField` property to the `groupingColDef`.

+> ⚠️ If the column whose field is given in `groupingColDef` has a `renderCell` or a `valueGetter`, it will not be called for the grouping cell.

+{{"demo": "pages/components/data-grid/group-pivot/row-group-by-columns/LeafWithValue.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Multiple grouping column

 To have a grouping column for each grouping fields, set the `groupingColumnMode` prop to `multiple`: